tandyuk/gocardless-whmcs/README.md

 * Designed for __variable payments__ - now always uses a £5000 pre-auth
 * Always use the "mark as paid instantly" option - WHMCS will still be updated down the line if there is a failure
+* Updates descriptions on pre-authorisations and individual payments
 * General bug fixes

 __v1.0.4__